1986–87 Edmonton Oilers season: Regular season

-Wayne Gretzky led the league with 183 points, earning his seventh Art Ross Trophy and win his eighth Hart Trophy.
+Wayne Gretzky led the league with 183 points, earning his seventh consecutive Art Ross Trophy and his eighth straight Hart Trophy.
 Jari Kurri finished with 54 goals and 108 points, while Mark Messier had a career high 107 points.
 Esa Tikkanen had a break out season, getting 78 points, including 34 goals, along with 120 penalty minutes.
 Paul Coffey missed 21 games but still finished with 67 points to lead Oilers defencemen.

 In goal, Grant Fuhr and Andy Moog once again split time, with Moog leading the team with 28 wins, while Fuhr posted a team best 3.44 GAA.